 Lori Homstol - Wildlife Biologist, bear behaviour and human-bear conflict

-Lori Homstol is a wildlife biologist based near Pemberton, BC who specializes in human-bear conflict mitigation.
+Lori Homstol is a wildlife biologist based in Bella Coola, BC who specializes in human-bear conflict mitigation.
 Lori works with government and industry to reduce human-caused bear mortality, conducting bear hazard assessments and using aversive conditioning to increase bear wariness toward humans.

 Lori began her career as a volunteer on the Eastern Slopes Grizzly Bear Project in Lake Louise, Alberta in 1995 while she was still an undergraduate at the University of Saskatchewan.
 By 1999, Lori’s interests had focused on human-wildlife conflict and she has since been contracted by a number of different agencies.
 Lori has worked with grizzly bears and black bears in Alberta, British Columbia, Yukon and Montana, as well as Asian black bears in Japan and Andean bears in Ecuador.

 In 2005, Lori was hired to help the BC Ministry of Environment assess the efficacy of non-lethal bear management in Whistler, a project that became her Master of Science thesis at the University of Alberta.
 Her thesis was focused on applying theories of how animals learn to make non-lethal management more effective.
 She has a keen interest in bear behaviour, specifically how it relates to conflict with humans.
 Her Karelian Bear Dog, Sisko is often by her side contributing to the job at hand.

 In addition to working with bears, she has also worked with a number of other wildlife species including small mammals, lynx, cougar, wolverine and wolves.
 She has also generously volunteered her time on bighorn sheep and mountain goat studies.

 Dr. Benjamin Kilham — Bear behaviour and rehabilitator